Roger Douglas: Early life and background

 Douglas had a summer job at the Auckland accounting firm Mabee, Halstead and Kiddle, accepting a job there at the end of 1952.
 He gained a degree in accountancy from Auckland University College in 1957.
 Afterwards, he was hired by Bremworth Carpets in South Auckland as company secretary.
-He married Glenis June Anderson and moved to Mangere in 1961, becoming President of the Manukau Labour Electorate Committee.
+He married Glenis June Anderson and moved to Māngere in 1961, becoming President of the Manukau Labour Electorate Committee.
 He began to run the Bremworth division individually after the company's sale to UEB in the mid-1960s.
 He also served as campaign manager for successful Labour candidate Colin Moyle in 1963.

 Political career

 After some experience in local body politics as a member of the Manukau City Council between 1965 and 1969, where he had been instrumental in the plans to purchase the land where the Manukau City Centre now stands, Douglas began his career in national politics in 1969 when he won election to parliament as the Labour Member of Parliament for Manukau.
 He gave his maiden speech in the Address-in-Reply debate on 7 April 1970.
 He devoted the greater part of his speech to the case against foreign investment in the domestic economy.
 His case for external protection of the domestic economy and government involvement in investment was characteristic of the Labour Party of the time.
 Douglas became involved in the party's policies on industry and economics.
 He served as the MP for Manukau from 1969 to 1978, and then for Manurewa from 1978 to 1990.